1983 French Grand Prix

 The 1983 French Grand Prix was a Formula One motor race held at Paul Ricard on 17 April 1983.
+It was the third race of the 1983 Formula One World Championship.

 French driver Alain Prost won the race for the Renault team, and this was the French marque's 3rd French Grand Prix win in a row and the 4th in 5 seasons.
 Second was the Brabham-BMW of World Champion Nelson Piquet, with Prost's Renault teammate Eddie Cheever finishing third.
 Rounding out the points finishers were Patrick Tambay in his Ferrari, and the non-turbo Williamses of Keke Rosberg and Jacques Laffite.
 This was the final time that both Renault cars started on the front row until the 2003 Malaysian Grand Prix, when young Spaniard Fernando Alonso and Jarno Trulli started on the front row.

 Summary

 Qualifying

 On home soil, Renault dominated the French Grand Prix.
 Alain Prost took pole position 2.3 seconds faster than second placed teammate Eddie Cheever.
 It would be Cheever's best ever qualifying position in Formula One.
 On the fast Circuit Paul Ricard with its 1.8 km long Mistral Straight, the turbo engines with their greater power had a large advantage.
 The fastest normally-aspirated car was the 12th placed McLaren-Ford of Long Beach runner up Niki Lauda, qualifying some 4.3 seconds slower than pole-sitter Prost.
 After occupying the front row of the grid at Long Beach, Ferrari had difficulty with René Arnoux qualifying 4th and Tambay faring worse, only qualifying 11th.

 Chico Serra returned to the grid in the No.30 Arrows-Ford after the expected sponsorship that would have kept Australia's World Champion Alan Jones in the seat for the remainder of the season fell through at the last minute.
 Serra, who qualified 26th in France, would only last this and the next two races in Imola and Monaco before Arrows team boss Jackie Oliver replaced him for good with Belgian rookie Thierry Boutsen (who had finished 2nd and 3rd respectively in the 1981 and 1982 European Formula Two Championships) at the Belgian Grand Prix.

 Failing to qualify for the race were the RAM-Fords of Eliseo Salazar and debutante Jean-Louis Schlesser, and the Osella of Piercarlo Ghinzani.